-The NSW Office of Water in the Department of Primary Industries is responsible for the management of the state's surface water and groundwater resources.
-The Department of Primary Industries is a division within NSW Trade and Investment.
+DPI Water is responsible for the management of the state's surface water and groundwater resources.

 - determine the volume of water available for allocation each year to towns, water users and the environment, particularly during times of severe water shortage